RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 Various configuration options can be found in conf/openlibrary.yml

+Add conf/openlibrary.yaml to .git/info/exclude so that any changes to the conf file do not show up as dirty on git.

+**Book covers**

-**Book covers** By default these might be triggering 404s.
+By default these might be triggering 404s.
 Point coverstore_url to https://covers.openlibrary.org/

 Be sure to reboot your vagrant instance after any configuration changes.

 ## Importing Test Data

 You can copy test data from the live openlibrary.org site into your dev instance. `vagrant ssh` into your dev instance, and run the `copydocs.py` script in `/openlibrary/scripts`.
 If you want to add a book, you must first copy an author record, then the work record, and then the book record.